 The program destination varies each summer, depending on the Faculty selected to participate.
 Possible cities include Montpellier, Tours, or Paris.
 The central location offers students the possibility of visiting other major centers of culture, as well as famous beaches to the south and mountains to the north.

 Applications are available beginning early spring semester and may be picked up in the Department of Modern Languages (Jennings 107).
-The deadline for the summer program is usually around March 1.
-However, interested students should contact program director, Dr. Beth Stapleton (email@example.com) or 601.925.7664 as soon as they are interested for questions and other details.
+The deadline for the summer program is around the end of January.
+However, students should contact program director, Dr. Beth Stapleton (firstname.lastname@example.org) or 601.925.7664 as soon as they are interested for questions and other details.

 All Mississippi College students are eligible.
 MC graduates, staff members, and members of the community may also participate in the program.
 Previous knowledge of French is preferred but not required.
 Students from other universities are also welcome to attend as non-degree seeking students and Mississippi College will transfer their credits back to their home institution once the courses are completed.
 There is no French language requirement.